Tree-NET: Enhancing 2D Medical Image Segmentation Through Efficient Low-Level Feature Training: Introduction

 Segmentation of medical images presents significant challenges compared to natural image segmentation due to irregularities in the size, shape, and intensity of target objects, high rates of false positives, and the cost and time required for annotation \cite{zhao2020rethinking}.
 These issues are further compounded by the scarcity of annotated datasets and the stringent clinical precision required, as even minor segmentation errors can adversely impact diagnosis and treatment outcomes.

 Traditional segmentation models, such as U-NET and variants of U-NET \cite{ronneberger2015u,zhou2018unet++} and fully convolutional networks (FCNs) \cite{ji2020parallel}, have been the backbone of medical image segmentation.
 These architectures, built on encoder-decoder designs, utilize skip connections to combine coarse-grained semantic features with fine-grained spatial details, enabling accurate delineation of complex structures.
-While effective, these models often struggle with capturing long-range dependencies and generalizing to diverse datasets, particularly when training data is limited.

-While numerous segmentation models have been proposed in the literature, few address the bottleneck feature vector, which encapsulates highly condensed information from the input images.

-One notable architecture is the Bottleneck Feature Supervised U-NET (BS U-NET), which combines the strengths of U-NET with bottleneck feature supervision of label maps to achieve superior segmentation results \cite{song2020bottleneck}.
-The model comprises two separately trained networks: the Encoding U-NET and the Segmentation U-NET.
-The Segmentation U-NET is essentially a regular U-NET with an additional loss applied at its bottleneck layer.
-Here, labels derived from the bottleneck features—extracted from the intermediate layers of the Encoding U-NET, which is basically an autoencoder \cite{berahmand2024autoencoders} trained using label data—encapsulate rich, high-level information that can enhance segmentation accuracy and generalizability.

-Despite the state-of-the-art design of the BS U-NET, there are significant drawbacks related to the network's size and accuracy.

-In the test stage, the BS U-NET features an indirect participation of bottleneck supervision.
-After the Segmentation U-NET is trained, the Encoding U-NET is removed from the network, leaving only the Segmentation U-NET for evaluation.
-The bottleneck features from the Encoding U-NET are used solely to provide a supportive loss to the original U-NET during training, meaning that during testing, the BS U-NET model's structure is identical to the original U-NET structure.
-Consequently, there is no computational performance increase, and the approach only slightly impacts accuracy.

-More recently, transformer-based architectures, such as Pyramid Vision Transformers (PVT) \cite{wang2021pyramid} , Polyp-PVT \cite{dong2021polyp}, TransUNet \cite{chen2021transunet, chen2024transunet}, and Swin UNet \cite{cao2022swin}, have emerged as powerful alternatives in medical image segmentation.
+More recently, transformer-based architectures, such as Pyramid Vision Transformers (PVT) \cite{wang2021pyramid} , Polyp-PVT \cite{dong2021polyp}, TransUNet \cite{chen2021transunet, chen2024transunet} and Swin UNet \cite{cao2022swin}, have emerged as powerful alternatives in medical image segmentation.
 Unlike convolutional models, transformers leverage attention mechanisms to capture global contextual information, enabling superior performance on tasks requiring both fine-grained and long-range feature representation.
 For instance, TransUNet incorporates transformers into its encoder, capturing long-range dependencies while retaining critical spatial details via skip connections.
 Similarly, Swin UNet employs hierarchical attention mechanisms, improving computational efficiency and performance across diverse datasets.
 Polyp-PVT, designed specifically for polyp segmentation, excels in delineating irregular and complex boundaries.

 Despite their promise, transformer-based models face challenges such as heavy computational demands, substantial memory requirements, and limited interpretability, all of which hinder their clinical applicability \cite{butoi2023universeg}.
 These limitations underscore the pressing need for segmentation models that effectively balance accuracy, efficiency, and generalizability.